-- Calculate the notional transfer value of Mr W's pension plans as of the date of the acceptance of my final decision. - Obtain the actual transfer value of Mr W's SIPP, including any outstanding charges as of the date of the acceptance of my final decision. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and take on any liabilities linked to the SIPP. - Undertake a loss calculation and pay any redress owing in line with the steps set out below.
+- Obtain the actual transfer value of Mr B's SIPP, including any outstanding charges as of the date of the acceptance of my final decision. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and take on any liabilities linked to the SIPP. - Undertake a loss calculation and pay any redress owing in line with the steps set out below.
 This payment should take account of any available tax relief and the effect of charges.
-Options should add interest to this payment if it is not made within 28 days of Mr W's acceptance of my final decision. - If the Options SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr W has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr W. Interest at a rate of 8% simple per year from the date of payment to the date of refund should be added to this. - Pay Mr W £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.
+Options should add interest to this payment if it is not made within 28 days of the acceptance of my final decision. - If the Options' SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr B has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr B. Interest at a rate of 8% simple per year from the date of payment to the date of refund should be added to this.

+• Pay to Mr B £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.